-The application period for the next round of the Fellowship (February 2021 – January 2022) IS NOW OPEN.
-Applications will be due October 1, 2021.
+The application period for the next round of the Fellowship (February 2021 – January 2022) will open in August 2022.

 Hubbard Fellows are full-time employees of The Nature Conservancy (TNC) during their fellowship, with health insurance, housing, and work vehicle provided by TNC.
 Roughly half of their time is spent on land management and restoration, learning from experienced science and land stewardship staff.
 In addition, they work on research and other science projects, are involved in strategic planning discussions, communicate actively about conservation to a variety of audiences, and help out with fundraising and all other aspects of a non-profit conservation organization.
 Fellows travel to various offices and projects operated by The Nature Conservancy in Nebraska, but also attend conferences and field trips, both in Nebraska and beyond.

 “The Hubbard Fellowship was the perfect step for me to learn about the wide variety of work non-profit organizations like TNC do, and helped me see how my particular skills and perspectives could contribute to that mission” – Olivia Schouten, former Hubbard Fellow and current Land Steward, The Nature Conservancy – Indiana.